hapify/hapify/docs/cli.md

 -   `-p <id>`, `--project <id>`: The project to use (if already existing)
 -   `-b <slug>`, `--boilerplate <slug>`: The slug name of the boilerplate to clone
 -   `--boilerplate-id <id>`: The ID of the boilerplate to clone
--   `--boilerplate-url <url>`: The git URL of the boilerplate to clone
+-   `--boilerplate-url [url]`: The git URLs of the boilerplates to clone
 -   `--preset [id]`: IDs of presets to preload in the project
 -   `--no-presets`: Do not prompt for presets
 -   `--project-name <name>`: The project name to create